 The Well of Love will feature three vertical mirrorlike faces containing “pools of tears” that will allow visitors to view their reflections and their surroundings through ripples.
 The memorial will share three messages: Forever Remembered, Forever Loved and Forever Celebrated.

-Smith’s original design, which was in the works for nearly 10 years, was a 9-foot-tall circular limestone sculpture with a hole in the middle that some community members called disrespectful because it brought to mind a giant anus.
+Smith’s original design, which was in the works for nearly 10 years, was a 9-foot-tall circular limestone sculpture with a hole in the middle that some community members called disrespectful because it brought to mind a part of the human anatomy that, to put it politely, might recall a round donut standing on end, complete with a gaping hole.
 (Read more about that controversy here.)

 Participants at the listening sessions “ expressed a desire that the new memorial design would communicate hope, loss, grief, gratitude and love, among other concepts and emotions,” according to the Palm Springs AIDS Memorial website.
 Attended by about 50 people, these sessions served to inspire Smith to come up with his new proposal, The Palm Springs Post reported.